mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-01-01-michael-rose-portrait.md

 ---
-layout: work
+layout: media
 title: "Self portrait of the scruffy artist"
-description: "PaperFaces portrait of a scruffy @mmistakes drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of a scruffy @mmistakes drawn with Paper by 53 on an iPad."
 modified: 2013-06-05
 image:
   feature: paperfaces-michael-rose-lg.jpg